Falernian wine

-Falernian (Falernum) was a strong white wine popular in the classical Roman period, produced from Aglianico grapes (and quite possibly Greco as well) on the slopes of Mount Falernus (now Monte Massico) near the border of Latium and Campania.
+Falernian (Falernum) was a strong white wine highly prized in the classical Roman period on the slopes of Mount Falernus (now Monte Massico) near the border of Latium and Campania.
+Falernian wine was of at least two types, one relatively dry and the other sweet.
+It is impossible to know what grapes were used to make Falernian wine as several grapes are mentioned in the extant literature, none of which are cultivated today under the same name.
+It has been suggested that Aglianico was one of the grapes used but this is unlikely given that Aglianico is a dark skinned grape.
+Pliny the Elder in his Natural History offers a survey of the main ancient vine varieties but it is not possible to identify these with modern vine cultivars, any such identification is merely conjecture.

 Characteristics

 Falernian wine grew in popularity, becoming one of the most highly regarded wines accessible to and consumed by the ancient Romans.
 In an Epyllion written in c.
 92 CE, Silius Italicus, a prominent Roman senator, attributed its origin to a chance meeting between a mythic pauper named Falernus, who was said to have lived on Mount Falernus in the late 3rd century BCE, and Liber, the Roman god of viticulture.
 Considered a "first growth" or "cult wine" for its time, it was often mentioned in Roman literature, but disappeared after the classical period.
 There were three vineyards (or appellations) recognized by Romans: Caucinian Falernian from the vineyards on the highest slopes of Mount Falernus; Faustian Falernian, the most famous, from land on the central slopes corresponding to the current hilly areas of the town of Falciano del Massico and Carinola di Casanova, owned by Faustus, son of the Roman dictator Sulla; and wine from the lower slopes and plain that was simply called Falernian.
 The area is now occupied by the modern day vineyards of Rocca di Mondragone and Monte Massico.

 Falernian was a white wine with a relatively high alcohol content, possibly 30 proof, or 15% ABV.
 In describing Faustian Falernian, Pliny the Elder alluded to this as he noted "It is the only wine that takes light when a flame is applied to it".
 A flaming drink requires an ABV of at least 40% (typically >50%) which cannot be achieved by fermentation alone, likely requiring distillation.
 It was produced from late-harvested grapes exclusively as a brief freeze or a series of frosts were said to improve the resulting wine's flavor.
 The wine was typically allowed to maderise, aging for 15–20 years in clay amphorae before drinking.
 The oxidation gave the wine a color of amber to dark brown.
 In 37 BCE, Varro wrote in Res Rusticae that Falernian increased in value as it matured, and Pliny recorded that Falernian from the famed Opimian vintage of 121 BCE was served at a banquet in 60 BCE honoring Julius Caesar for his conquests in Spain.
 There were three notable varieties: Dry (Latin austerum), Sweet (dulce), and Light (tenue).